 Things you might want to know before using Exemplar Education:

 - How easy is it to get started?

 - How can Exemplar Education help GCSE students?

 - Is it better than a private tutor or tutoring centre?

 If you decide to sign-up, you’ll be given a log-in for each child in the family, and another log-in for the parent.
-You can then access Exemplar through a web browser from any computer you choose.
+This will allow you to log in to Exemplar through a web browser from any computer you choose.
 Depending on the package you buy, Exemplar may provide a laptop for each child in the family.

 What Does Exemplar Education Cost?